Procedure: Network operations and domain naming

-- designing, operating and managing the end-to-end network, comprising all network devices and passive network infrastructure
+- designing, operating and managing the end-to-end network, comprising all network devices and passive network infrastructure;

-- maintaining carrier agreements for whole-of-institution interconnections
+- maintaining carrier agreements for whole-of-institution interconnections;

-- ensuring compliance with overarching policies
+- ensuring compliance with overarching policies;

-- managing all directory and voice services including messaging, and emergency telephones and systems
+- managing all directory and voice services including messaging, and emergency telephones and systems;

-- registration of the University domain name anu.edu.au with auDA
+- registration of the University domain name anu.edu.au with auDA;

 - ensuring internet access for non-ANU entities adheres to the acceptable use policy of any internet service provider including AARNET Pty Ltd.

-- System Owners are responsible for:
+- System owners are responsible for:

-- managing the information security requirement of their area and ensuring network connecting devices meet standards and specifications
+- managing the information security requirement of their area and ensuring network connecting devices meet standards and specifications;

-- requesting the use of University IP addresses for domain names and the placing of names on the University's name server
+- requesting the use of University IP addresses for domain names and the placing of names on the University's name server;

-- managing allocated IP address ranges for their budget use
+- managing allocated IP address ranges for their budget use;

 - ensuring users are provided with adequate training and support on the use of information infrastructure and the security of information assets.

-- maintaining an appropriate level of awareness and compliance with University policies, procedures, Rules and Standards governing information infrastructure.
+- Authorised users are responsible for maintaining an appropriate level of awareness and compliance with University policies, procedures, rules and standards governing information infrastructure.

-- Non-ANU entities must:
+- Non-ANU entities are responsible for ensuring that: